DataS-DHSC/dhsc-data-tools/README.md

 The goal of DHSCdatatools is to provide a suite of tools for using data hosted on the DHSC analytical cloud (DAC) platform.
 [For detailed documentation click here.](./docs/build/markdown/index.md)

+## Getting started

-## Pre-requisites
+### Pre-requisites

 1. Local installation of Simba Spark ODBC Driver 32-bit and Simba Spark ODBC Driver 64-bit.
+Request these through the IT portal.

-2. A new conda environment is recommended for the package.
-In Git Bash:
+2. Activate conda environment.
+To create a new env, in Git Bash:

 ```
 conda create -n <your_environment_name> python==3.12 pip